- More than 90 cards from 17 providers

 Bonus category options include: groceries, restaurants, gas, drugstores, entertainment, furniture, motel-hotel, recurring bills, home improvement, and public transportation (which includes parking, taxis and rideshares like Uber).
 And, if your spending habits change, you can easily modify your chosen categories at any time (just bear in mind it’ll take one pay period for any adjustments to take effect).

-As a new user, you can also Earn 15% cash back when you spend up to $1,000 in everyday purchases within your first 2 months (up to a limit of $150 cash back).
-Must apply by December 29th, 2022.
+As a new user, you can also earn an extra 10% back on up to $1,000 in everyday purchases within the first 2 months.
+Must apply by May 2, 2023.

 The card’s personalized cash back options make it easy to collect in categories where you spend the most, and at 2%, it offers among the highest pound-for-pound return on bonus categories of any no fee credit card.
 There’s no limit to the amount of cash back you can earn, and rewards are refunded monthly (for most cards, it’s annually) as either a credit on your account statement or a deposit in your Tangerine savings account.

 The card features purchase assurance and extended warranty benefits.
 Plus, if you have an annual income of at least $60,000, you’ll be referred to the higher-tier Tangerine World Mastercard which comes with more extensive insurance coverage.